 Budget in Excel or budget planning helps you to keep your finances in check, i.e. spending and earnings.
 The budget planner is essential to track your monthly income and expenses.
-It will help you out to spend the right expense items at the right ratios when you are in debt-ridden or financial difficulty.
+In addition, it will help you out to spend the right expense items at the right ratios when you are in debt-ridden or financial difficulty.

-A budget is an estimate of revenue or income and expenditure or expense for a particular set of a time period.
+A budget is an estimate of revenue or income and expenditure or expense for a particular set of a time periods.
 The budget planner analyzes your spending habits.
 There are many templates out there available in excel, but it is always better to make your own.
-It is always better to document your expenses; it may be Fixed and Variable Expenses.
+Also, it is always better to document your expenses; they may be Fixed and Variable Expenses.

-- Fixed Expenses: Monthly Loan amounts (car, home, personal) & mortgage remains constant month after a month whereas,
+- Fixed Expenses: Monthly Loan amounts (car, home, personal) & mortgage remains constant month after month whereas,

 - Variable Expenses: Groceries, Home & utilities, personal, medical expense & entertainment fluctuate month on month & variation will be there based on your spending’s.

 Goal Settings: We can set a short or long-term goal with budget planning in Excel.

-There are various types of Budget template you can create based on the criteria; we can choose any of the below-mentioned budget templates that fit your needs.
+There are various types of Budget templates you can create based on the criteria; we can choose any of the below-mentioned budget templates that fit your needs.

 - Family & Household Expense Budget